Kalash4152/Kalash4152/README.md

 ### 🚗 Autonomous Vehicle Subsystem Integration – DJS KRONOS
 - Spearheaded integration of autonomous subsystems using NVIDIA Jetson, Arduino, and ESP32 for SAE eBAJA.
-- Engineered multi-layer PCBs with I²C, SPI, and CAN protocols, improving data throughput and system reliability.
+- Engineered multi-layer PCBs with I²C, SPI, and CAN protocols, improving data throughput and reliability.
 - Reduced troubleshooting time by 30% through advanced hardware debugging.

 ---